koverstreet/bcachefs/Documentation/RCU/rculist_nulls.rst

 the beginning.
 If the object was moved to the same chain, then the reader doesn't care: It might occasionally scan the list again without harm.

+Note that using hlist_nulls means the 'obj_node' field of 'struct object' is of type 'struct hlist_nulls_node'.

 1) lookup algorithm